drscotthawley/drscotthawley.github.io/_posts/2017-2-23-Following-Gravity.md

 <img src="notentirelystable-0.png">

-One way to guard against this to check: is our value of $f(x)$ at the current iteration *larger* than the value it was at the previous iteration?
+One way to guard against this to check: is our value of $$f(x)$$ at the current iteration *larger* than the value it was at the previous iteration?
 If so, that's a sign that our learning rate is too large, and we can use this criterion to dynamically adjust the learning rate.

 Let's add some 'control' code to that effect, to the previous script, and also print out the values of the relevant variables so we can track the progress: